1 Real Rock Riddim (1968)

 The Techniques, Tommy McCook & The Supersonics - Love Is Not A Gamble (1967)

-The original version of this riddim was created by Duke Reid, with the first tune being performed by The Techniques with Tommy McCook & The Supersonics.
+The original version of the Love Is Not A Gamble Riddim was created by Duke Reid, with the first tune being performed by The Techniques with Tommy McCook & The Supersonics.

 The riddim has been used a lot through the years.
 For example the 1980 version by Joe Gibbs and the 1990 version by Bunny Striker Lee.